CprimeLearningLabs/terraform-aws-intro/labs/lab-3.1-Network/lab3.1-network.md

 ### Change to use AWS Provider

-Open "main.tf" for edit and make the following changes:
+Open `main.tf` for edit and make the following changes:

 1. Add AWS as a required provider.
 We continue to use AWS for storing backend state.
-The terraform block in "main.tf" should look as follows:
+The terraform block in main.tf should look as follows:

 ```
 terraform {